DarkGhostHunter/Laraflow/README.md

 ### Database Preparation

-If you want to use the `Billable` trait, along with the `Subscribable` or `Multisubscribable` traits, you will need to run these database migrations:
+If you want to use the `Billable` trait to charge customers, along with the `Subscribable` or `Multisubscribable` traits for Flow Subscriptions, you will need to run these database migrations:

 ```php
 <?php